kfoozminus/cheatsheets/kubernetes.md

 ## Using imperative object configuration
   - `kubectl create -f <filename/url>` creates an object from a config file
   - `kubectl replace -f <filename/url>`
     - Warning: Updating objects with the replace command drops all parts of the spec not specified in the configuration file.
 This should not be used with objects whose specs are partially managed by the cluster, such as Services of type LoadBalancer, where the externalIPs field is managed independently from the configuration file.
 Independently managed fields must be copied to the configuration file to prevent replace from dropping them.
-QJenny
+UJenny
-  - `kubectl delete -f <filename/url>` QJenny - how does this work?
+  - `kubectl delete -f <filename/url>` UJenny - how does this work?
     - ever if changes are made to live config file of the object - `delete <object-config>.yaml` also works too
   - `kubectl get -f <filename/url> -o yaml` show objects. `-o yaml` shows the yaml file
   - limitation: created a deployment from a yaml file. edited the `kubectl edit deploy <name>` (note that, this is not the yaml file from which I created the object. this is called `live configuration`). then `kubectl replace -f <object-config>.yaml` creates the object from scratch. the edit is gone. works for every kind of object.